Oatmeal energy balls are quick, simple, make ahead snack perfect as after-school treat.

 Healthy oatmeal energy balls

-Here is the gluten free and vegan energy balls recipe shown by little chef Samyu through step by step photos and video.
+Here is the gluten free and vegan energy balls recipe shown by little chef Samyu with process shots and video.

 Rolled oats: 1 cup